thiagoharry/weaver-interface/README.md

 ### Macro Configuration

-Defining the following macro will change this API default behaviour:
+Defining the following macros will change this API default behaviour:

 * `W_FORCE_LANDSCAPE`: If our drawing area height is greater than the width, we rotate 90 degrees our axis.
 The axis x became vertical and